-Thailand is filled with wonderful sights, but they can be a little spread apart.
-If you want to sample all it has to offer within a few weeks, you’ll want to follow a good route.
+From the jungle-clad mountains in the north to the beach-lined islands in the south, Thailand is just filled with wonderful places.
+It’s quite a big country though, so if you want to sample all it has to offer within a few weeks, you’ll want to follow a good route.

 In this example itinerary, I’ll run you through some of the popular destinations in Thailand.
-It’s a fairly typical Thailand itinerary combining cultural, nature, and beach highlights, but you can customize it to your liking.
-This itinerary is ideal for backpackers or anyone traveling independently and looking for a mix of adventure and relaxation.
+It’s a classic Thailand itinerary combining cultural, nature, and beach highlights.

 Part I: Bangkok to northern Thailand

-Use your first (half) day to get through your jet-lag, acclimatize to the weather, and to take your first dive into the heavenly Thai cuisine.
+Use your first (half) day to get through your jet lag, acclimatize to the hot weather, and to take your first dive into the incredible Thai cuisine.

 2. Bangkok > Sukhothai (1 day)

-Grab a bus or train to Sukhothai (approx 8 hours).
-I prefer the train myself as it’s nice to watch the landscapes through the window.
-It will give you a nice preview of rural Thailand.
+From Bangkok, take a bus or train to Sukhothai (about 8 hours).
+I quite like taking the train as it’s nice to watch the landscapes through the window and you’ll get a nice preview of rural Thailand.

 Alternatively, take a day trip from Bangkok to Ayutthaya and then take the 12+ hour overnight train to Chiang Mai.
-You will save some time by traveling mostly at night, and the sleeper train can count as a fun travel experience as well.
-Visiting Sukhothai will be slightly less efficient with your time, as this will break up the journey to Chiang Mai into two parts.
+You save time by traveling mostly at night, and the sleeper train counts as a fun travel experience as well.

 Chiang Mai may be Thailand’s second-biggest city, but it’s way more relaxed than Bangkok.
 It’s also very cheap, with some of the best-value accommodation around.

-You probably won’t struggle to fill your time here, as there are plenty of things to do in Chiang Mai.
-Stroll the night markets, go on day trips in the area, visit the Elephant Nature Park, go on a Thai cooking course, or go on a hill tribe trek (these are usually 1 or 2 days but can be longer).
+You probably won’t struggle to fill your time, as there are plenty of things to do in Chiang Mai.
+Be sure to stroll the night markets, go on day trips in the area, visit the Elephant Nature Park, go on a Thai cooking course, or go on a hill tribe trek (these are usually 1 or 2 days but can be longer).

 5. (Optional) Chiang Rai (2 days)